-- There are other well-known, publicly accessible and recognised examples of works by the same architect, which are award winning buildings and are more suited to heritage listing. - Perwillowen House has no public access or public purpose. - The place has been critically evaluated previously and has been determined to not have aesthetic significance. - There has been no architectural analysis of the site.
+• There are other well-known, publicly accessible and recognised examples of works by the same architect, which are award

+- Perwillowen House has no public access or public purpose. - The place has been critically evaluated previously and has been determined to not have aesthetic significance. - There has been no architectural analysis of the site.
 Analysis based on secondary sources is not a fair or reasonable basis for heritage listing. - There is no precedent for the heritage listing of a modern architect designed home against the expressed wishes of the client/owner for who the design was created and built. - Heritage listing would invalidate important design features which make the place a success, including its privacy.
 Heritage listing would subject the locality to increased scrutiny.